-The Council, in partnership with iThrive Games Foundation, will offer iThrive Sim scenarios for our high school audience: a series of innovative, game-based simulations that are structured to engage students in educational role-playing online.
-Facilitated through iThrive's unique interface, students are forced to contend with conflicting information from multiple sources including experts in infectious disease and commerce, and the voice of the people.
+The Council, in partnership with iThrive Games Foundation, will offer iThrive Sim Programming for our high school audience: a series of innovative, game-based simulations that are structured to engage students in educational role-playing online.
+Facilitated through iThrive's unique interface, students are forced to contend with conflicting information from multiple sources including politicians, content-area experts, journalists, and the voice of the people.
 The information changes quickly and forces students to advocate their positions, negotiate, and compromise to take care of both their constituents and the nation.

 MISSION: iThrive Games prepares teens to thrive by meeting them where they are, and by working in partnership towards a world where all have the voice, choice, and agency to reach their full potential.
 We use games and game design to equip teens with the social and emotional skills they need to be healthy and resilient, the tools that support and protect their mental health and well-being, and the systems thinking they need to recognize inequity along with meaningful opportunities to imagine and design a better world.

 VISION: We envision a world where teens are seen and valued by society, where adults have the tools they need to support teens' development, where all live healthy and purposeful lives, and where there is equal opportunity open to all, especially to those who have traditionally been marginalized.